PragmaticFlow/NBomber.Docs/docs/getting-started/hello_world_tutorial.md

 }
 ```

+*You can find the complete example by this [link](https://github.com/PragmaticFlow/NBomber/blob/dev/examples/Demo/HelloWorld/HelloWorldExample.cs).*

 ### Run load test

 ```code
 dotnet run -c Release
 ```

 After running a test you will get a report.
 Don't get scared, we can skip it for now.
-Later we will understand how to analyse such reports.
+Later we will understand [how to analyse such reports](https://nbomber.com/docs/reporting/reports#how-to-read-reports-data).

 ### Create simple HTTP load test (not production-ready)